angular-schule/angular-cli-ghpages/src/commander-fork/README.md

 **Minimal subset fork of commander v3.0.2 for angular-cli-ghpages.**

+## 🚨 INTERNAL USE ONLY

+**This fork exists SOLELY for angular-cli-ghpages and will NEVER be a general-purpose library.**

+- ❌ NOT for public adoption or use by other projects
+- ❌ NOT a community fork
+- ❌ NO migration support or guidance
+- ❌ NO feature requests accepted
+- ✅ ONLY maintained for angular-cli-ghpages internal needs

+**If you need commander.js, use the official upstream library:** https://github.com/tj/commander.js

+---

-⚠️ **This is NOT a drop-in replacement for commander v3.0.2** This fork intentionally removes features (subcommands, actions, etc.) and preserves only the option parsing functionality needed by angular-cli-ghpages.
+⚠️ **This is NOT a drop-in replacement for commander v3.0.2**

+This fork intentionally removes features (subcommands, actions, etc.) and preserves only the option parsing functionality needed by angular-cli-ghpages.

 ## What This Fork Contains